chainofflowers/tribes/README.md

 is not NAT-UpNP ready, you need to forward this port manually.

 **MyTribeID** You need this to enter the tribe.
-Either you get this from other members of an existing tribe, or you want to create your tribe.
-If you want to create your own tribe, just invent one.
+Either you get this from other members of an existing tribe, or you want to create your own tribe.
+If you want to create your own tribe, just invent a string.
 It has to be longer than 32 chars.

 **MyPublicHost** Currently not used, but planned for a future release.You can leave it like it is.

 **MyBootStrapHost** The IP of the host you want to use as a bootstrap. beta0.1/2 only supports IP addresses.
-I will add DNS resolution later.
+I will add DNS resolution soon.
 If you want to be the bootstrap node, just set as "127.0.0.1"

 **MyBootStrapPort** the port your bootstrap server is listening at.

-Once you configured , just save and restart tribes using the command line.
+Once you configured , just save the file and restart tribes using the command line.

-Now you can open the Newsreader you like more, and set a newsserver as "127.0.0.1:11119" No autentication is needed.
+Now you can open the Newsreader you like , and set a newsserver as "127.0.0.1:11119" No autentication is needed.

 In case you want to configure your own newsgroups, just open the file ${HOME}/News/groups/ng.local